rory81/growing_funds/README.md

 - [Allauth](https://django-allauth.readthedocs.io/en/latest/): addressing authentication, registration and account management
 - [Stripe](https://stripe.com/en-nl): to enable the user to make payments and check credit cards
 - [CKeditor](https://django-ckeditor.readthedocs.io/en/latest/): to be able to format the text entered by the user.
-- [Crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/): to easily make the forms and make them userfriendly.
+- [Crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/): to easily make the forms and make them user-friendly.
 - [Bootstrap](https://getbootstrap.com/): to customise the html and make it responsive to different devices.
 - [JQuery](https://jquery.com): to simplify DOM manipulation.
 - [Gitpod](https://gitpod.io/): used as IDE
-- [Herokus](www.heroku.com): used as deployment platform
+- [Heroku](www.heroku.com): used as deployment platform
 - [Trello](https://trello.com/): to register the user stories and issues, so to pick up a set of issues in a certain week
 - [dbdiagram.io](dbdiagram.io): to make the data schema picture
-- [Cloudinary](https://cloudinary.com/): for the storage of uploaded media images, which is an alternative to AWS if you do not have an amazon account and/or a creditcard.
+- [Cloudinary](https://cloudinary.com/): for the storage of uploaded media images, which is an alternative to AWS if you do not have an amazon account and/or a credit card.